 When the doctor decides that the necessary effort has been made or the patient has reached maximum fatigue and/or symptoms appear, the treadmill is suddenly stopped and the patient lies down on the couch so that the images of the effort can be taken.
 At this stage the light in the room is reduced so that the images on the ultrasound screen can be viewed properly.

-Sometimes it is necessary to administer an ultrasound contrast product into a vein to improve the quality of the images, which is harmless to health.
+Sometimes it is necessary to administer an ultrasound contrast agent into a vein to improve the quality of the images, which is harmless to health.

 Preliminary information on the results of the examination is given immediately.